Dynamics 365 Unified Interface: Frequently Asked Questions

 If you have implemented or upgraded to Dynamics 365 v9.0, you already have access to the Unified Interface in a desktop browser but for the majority of desktop users this has yet to be enabled.

 That’s because several functionality gaps have existed between the old and new interfaces.
 Commands such as advanced find, merging records and bulk edits weren't available in the initial Unified Interface roll out which proved an obvious barrier to adoption.
-These gaps are closing as Microsoft releases updates to fix issues and introduce new capabilities.
+These gaps have closed as Microsoft releases updates to fix issues and introduce new capabilities.

 When will the classic web UI be deprecated?